JanuarySnow/Nomad/README.md

 You will not heal from food and water at all, you will heal a bit from sleeping.
 You will not heal much from stimpaks, bandages and rest are what you need.

-After you die you will respawn at last bed you slept in, with 80% cap on your health, and famished and dehydrated, with stat penalties, Kill some enemies to recover from these penalties, this simualtes you crawling back to base and recovering over time.
+After you die you will respawn at last bed you slept in, with 80% cap on your health, with stat penalties, Kill some enemies to recover from these penalties, this simualtes you crawling back to base and recovering over time.

 Armor pieces can protect somewhat against bleeding to various locations, the more coverage, the better.

-Crippled limbs can be healed with splints or (better) First aid kit or (even better ) first aid kit with surgical supplies/doctors kit
+Crippled limbs can be healed with splints or (better) First aid kits.

 There is no settlement building at all, except for at Vault 88 or Mechanists Lair.
 Player housing is currently a work in progress ( I need to find a good replacement for settlement building in home plate for example )

 You will not get the good pistols appearing in loot until level 10+, and rifles level 20+

-good pre-war guns sell for a lot and cost a lot, but are rarer to drop.
+good pre-war guns sell for a lot and cost a lot, but are rarer to drop - they are the guns that (generally) are of a much higher quality and jam far less.

-You start the game with a mobile workbench, this simulates all of the vanilla workbenches plus some more in a menu, drop the ECO workbench or hotkey its related tool to access it, use this to craft anything.
+You start the game with a mobile workbench in a metal box near the exit to the vault, this simulates all of the vanilla workbenches plus some more in a menu, drop the ECO workbench or hotkey its related tool to access it, use this to craft anything.

+Use the ECO quick menu (G key by default ) to switch ammo types for Crossbow/Bow/RPG

 Craft camping gear early on, craft bedroll so you can rest in safe locations ( not all locations are completely safe to rest in, be warned! - interiors are slightly safer than exteriors, and NPC owned settlements are even safer.
 And your luck attribute contributes to this safety calculation )